234satwant/Converter/README.md

 Converter
 =========
 It is a converter which converts one file format to another.
 I have took an example of some .gd and .gne file formats.
-It can be compiled by using the script a.sh
+It can be compiled by using the script a.sh and using conv.gd and conv.gne as input files for testing.

 Install dependencies :-